 In Australia, the synthetic form is called Predamax Carnivore Supplement, you will be able to find a number of online suppliers via a Google search.

-Vets All Natural Complete Mix, Phuds and Bark Natural + Baby Bark are what are referred to as Base Mixers.
-These base mixers are a mostly plant based mix that you simply add meat to and that provides a balanced meal to your dog.
+Vets All Natural Complete Mix, Phuds, Big Dog Museli, and Bark Natural + Baby Bark are what are referred to as Base Mixers.
+These base mixers are a mostly plant-based mix that you simply add meat to and that provides a balanced meal for your dog.
 When feeding base mix meals, it is generally recommended that you offer your dog edible bones 4-7 per week depending on their individual constitution i.e. if they get constipated having bones 7 days per week then you would back it off to 4 times per week.

 Commercial prepackaged raw diets are a great way to slowly ease yourself into fresh food feeding, they are balanced and don't require any thought, simply pop in your dogs bowl.
 When feeding a commercial raw diet, we recommend you rotate through brands and flavours to ensure variety of nutrients.
 This method of feeding is more expensive than D.I.Y.

 Many of the commercial raws use a synthetic nutrient mix to balance to AAFCO guidelines just like kibble do so they can use the term "complete and balanced".
-As you're already getting nutrients from whole foods within the raw mix, we don't have to rely on the synthetic mix like we do in kibble.
-In the perfect world they wouldn't have to use them but consumers don't feel comfortable unless something says complete and balanced.
+As you're already getting nutrients from whole foods within the raw mix, we don't have to rely on the synthetic mix as we do in kibble.
+In a perfect world, they wouldn't have to use them but consumers don't feel comfortable unless something says complete and balanced.

-Big Dog Raw is a commercial raw that doesn't use synthetics, they instead did what is called an AAFCO feeding trial to be able to call their recipe "complete and balanced".
-A feeding trial is less than impressive, they simply have to keep a handful of dogs alive for a certain period of time, not have their blood values on certain parameters dip too low and not lose too much weight etc. Kudos to Big Dog for finding a way to obtain the "complete and balanced" tag without synthetics, but in reality, a feeding trial doesn't mean much - it's no different to what you do at home feeding your own dog.
+Big Dog Raw and Glow (except for Glow's Kangaroo formula) is a commercial raw that doesn't use synthetics, they instead did what is called an AAFCO feeding trial to be able to call their recipe "complete and balanced".
+A feeding trial is less than impressive, they simply have to keep a handful of dogs alive for a certain period of time, not have their blood values on certain parameters dip too low and not lose too much weight, etc. Kudos to Big Dog & Glow for finding a way to obtain the "complete and balanced" tag without synthetics, but in reality, a feeding trial doesn't mean much - it's no different from what you do at home feeding your own dog.

 Most of the large Pet Supply stores will have Fridges and Freezers that stock these products and brand names are the likes of Prime100 Raw (not the cooked rolls), Leading Edge, Big Dog, Ivory Coat, Leaps & Bounds, Dr B's, Proudi etc.